What is the second Bathroom protocol and when did it go into effect? FACT SHEET

 documents have been recorded, the applicant will be notified that the permit is ready for pick up.

 8. The water permit process by MPWMD takes up to four weeks.
 If an inspection needs to be performed, the process may take longer depending on inspection scheduling.
-Capacity fees, for the addition of the bathroom, are currently $293.29 per fixture unit (as of July 1, 2018), plus $225 processing fee, and include deed restriction processing fees of up to $157.00.
+Capacity fees, for the addition of the bathroom, are currently $305.02 per fixture unit (as of July 1, 2019), plus $225 processing fee, and include deed restriction processing fees of up to $157.00.
 (Capacity fees are annually adjusted July 1.)
 Applicants will pay all fees before the permit is released.
-The District accepts cash or check.
-Credit cards are not accepted at this time.
+The District accepts cash, check or credit cards.

 9. Once the water permit is issued, the approved plans will need to be taken to the building department of the appropriate jurisdiction to obtain the building permit.